 Then the angel showed in great detail what would happen in the days of a little horn that came out of one of the four horns: a figure readily identified as Antiochus IV, ruler, from 175 to 164 BC, of the Seleucid empire that emerged after Alexander’s death, Alexander being the first of the Greek kings.
 The vision was so exactly fulfilled that many modern commentators (Joyce Baldwin and James Bejon being among the exceptions) have concluded that it was written after the fact – the explanation first put forward by Porphyry (AD 232-305) in his work Against the Christians.
 So too the book of Isaiah, who had prophesied the fall of Babylon and the rise of Persia under a king called Cyrus already in the 8th century BC (Isa 13, 21, 45:1-4).
 At that time Assyria was the dominant power in the region, not Babylon.
 God, they suppose, cannot know the future.
 The prophet we know as Isaiah must have been an impostor, a liar so consummate that, knowing the prophecies to be bogus, he had God explicitly insisting that they were not (41:26, 42:9, 44:6-8, 25f, 45:21, 46:10f, 48:3).

 The charge of forgery is an inference from the charge that the book is historically inaccurate, and primarily in respect of two details.
 The first is the statement that on Belshazzar’s death, and apparently some time before the reign of ‘Cyrus the Persian’ (6:28), one ‘Darius, son of Ahasuerus, by descent a Mede’ received the kingdom (5:31, 9:1).
-Many, not all, scholars have argued that such a person is not otherwise attested, accepting Cyrus’s own testimony that he had previously conquered the Medes.
+Some scholars have argued that Darius is not otherwise attested, denying the Medes a major role in Babylon’s conquest and accepting Cyrus’s own testimony that he had previously conquered the Medes.
 But in such a case one has to ask why a forger would have invented him.
-It would have been both senseless and confusing to place in this prominent position a person unknown to history, while still recognising the existence of Cyrus (6:28).
-And why did Isaiah, and Jeremiah after him, both of whom lived before the fall of Babylon, prophesy that the city would be destroyed by the Medes (Isa 13:17, Jer 51:11), aided by the turncoat province of Elam (Isa 21:2)?
+It would have been both senseless and confusing to place in this prominent position a person unknown to history, while yet recognising the existence of Cyrus (6:28).
+And why did Isaiah, and subsequently Jeremiah, both of whom lived before the fall of Babylon, prophesy that the Medes, aided by the turncoat province of Elam, would destroy the city (Isa 13:17, 21:2, Jer 51:11)?
 The question arises even if their prophecies were after the fact, or if failed prophecies were routinely edited to conform with history.

 In fact, it is not true that Darius is unattested.
 Three ancient historians come into play: Berossus, Josephus, and Xenophon.
 In his work Babyloniaca, of which only fragments survive, Berossus states that Cyrus defeated Nabonidus, the last Chaldaean king of Babylon, in battle and forced him to flee to Borsippa.
 After capturing Babylon Cyrus gave the deposed king the province of Carmania, but ‘Darius the king took some of the province for himself’ (Anderson & Young 2016).
 Apparently there was a king (subsequently) called Darius at the time of the city’s fall and he had greater authority than Cyrus.
 Cyrus, king of Persia and commander of the attacking army, was his subordinate, their countries having been brought into alliance by a marriage between the daughter of the king of Media, Astyages, and Cyrus’s father.
 Josephus, likewise, says that Darius, son of Astyages, was Cyrus’s relative, but known to the Greeks by another name.
 That other name, we know from Xenophon, was Cyaraxes; Cyaraxes was the son of Astyages and became king of the Medes when his father died.
 ‘Darius’, we may infer, was the throne name that Cyaraxes took on becoming king of Babylon (in the same way as a Pope assumes a new name on accession), and Cyrus’s mother was Darius’s sister.
 Many commentators on the book of Daniel have made these connections, including Jerome (AD 347-420).

 Archaeological documents are consistent with this understanding.
-A stele set up a few years before the fall of Babylon in 539 BC, but after Cyrus’s supposed conquest of Media, mentions a certain ‘king of the land of the Medes’ alongside the kings of Egypt and Arabia as Babylon’s leading enemies, indicating that Media was then an independent state; it was hostile but Persia was not.
+A stele set up a few years before the fall of Babylon in 539 BC, but after Cyrus’s supposed conquest of Media, mentions a certain ‘king of the land of the Medes’ alongside the kings of Egypt and Arabia as Babylon’s leading enemies, indicating that Media was then an independent state; it was hostile, whereas Persia was not.
 In his famous cylinder inscription Cyrus accuses Nabonidus of neglecting the god of Babylon and provoking the god to find someone to replace him: Cyrus was Babylon’s divinely appointed liberator rather than conqueror.
 What he does not say is that he came as a friend who had conquered Babylon’s enemy, the Medes.
-Evidently, he could not because the city knew that he had not conquered the Medes.
+Evidently he could not make such a claim, because the city knew that he had not conquered the Medes.

 The other detail on which the charge of historical inaccuracy rests is the reference to King Belshazzar.
-Prior to the mid 19th century, Belshazzar was unknown among non-biblical documents, so that critics felt on solid ground in rejecting Daniel’s bona fides.
+Prior to the mid 19th century, Belshazzar was unknown among non-biblical documents, so that critics felt secure in rejecting Daniel’s bona fides.
 Then inscriptions were found at Ur showing that Belshazzar did exist; he was the son and heir of Nabonidus, the last king before Babylon was overthrown.
-The fact that Daniel knew the name of this son and heir, who was subsequently forgotten, was evidence that he lived close to Belshazzar’s time!
+The fact that Daniel knew the name of this son and heir, who was subsequently forgotten, was evidence that Daniel lived close to Belshazzar’s time!
 It was then objected that Belshazzar himself was not a king.
-However, further discoveries indicated that Nabonidus for more than half his reign had been campaigning in Arabia (one of Babylon’s three chief enemies, remember), so that Belshazzar in the capital city ruled as his co-regent.
+However, further discoveries indicated that Nabonidus had been campaigning for more than half his reign in Arabia (one of Babylon’s three chief enemies, remember), so that Belshazzar ruled in the capital city as his co-regent.
 He was the Crown Prince.
-Consistent with Berossus’s statement that Nabonidus had fled to Borsippa, Daniel does not mention Nabonidus as present on the night of Babylon’s capture because he wasn’t, whereas Belshazzar was – unwittingly fulfilling the prophecy that Babylon would fall during a drunken feast (Isa 21:5, Jer 51:39, confirmed by Xenophon).
+Consistent with Berossus’s statement that Nabonidus had fled to Borsippa, Daniel does not mention Nabonidus as present on the night of Babylon’s capture because he wasn’t, whereas Belshazzar was – unwittingly fulfilling the prophecy that Babylon would fall during a drunken feast (Isa 21:5, Jer 51:39, 51:57, confirmed by Xenophon).

 Co-regencies were not uncommon in the ancient world.
-To forestall any conflict over the succession, the heir apparent would be invested with royal authority while the father was alive and then formally anointed king when he died (cf. I Chron 29:22).
-That Belshazzar was not the only ruler is clear from Belshazzar’s proclamation that, having solved the riddle of the writing, Daniel should be made the kingdom’s third ruler (5:29), i.e. jointly with himself and Nabonidus.
-Only a man with royal authority could have made such an offer.
-Nebuchadrezzar, likewise, is referred to as king of Babylon (1:1) at a time when, strictly, he was only the Crown Prince.
+To forestall any conflict over the succession, the heir apparent would be invested with royal authority while the father was still alive and then formally anointed king when he died (cf. I Chron 29:22).
+That Belshazzar was not the only ruler is clear from Belshazzar’s proclamation that Daniel, having solved the riddle of the writing, should be made the kingdom’s third not second, ruler (5:29), i.e. jointly with himself and Nabonidus.
+Nebuchadrezzar, likewise, is described as king of Babylon (1:1) at a time when, strictly, he was only the Crown Prince.

 Darius succeeded Nabonidus as king of Babylon on the night that Babylon was captured.
 Israel’s historians counted regnal years on a ‘factual basis’ (Robinson 1991), i.e. starting from the day of accession, so his first year began in June/July 539 BC.
 He lived long enough to start organising the empire into satrapies (Dan 1:1), and we know his reign extended into a second year because of its mention in the book of Zechariah (1:7) – yet another attestation of this king.
 Not recognising any earlier Darius, scholars have always assumed that the king was the Darius who reigned 522 to 486 BC.
 But this is clearly wrong, for the question is asked, “How long, O Yahweh of hosts, will you have no mercy on Jerusalem and the cities of Judah, against which you have been angry these seventy years?”
 (1:12).
 The ‘seventy years’ refer to the length of time Jeremiah prophesied that Judah and surrounding nations would serve Babylon as vassals.
 The whole point is that this vassalage was about to end.
 Darius even seems to have lived to a fourth year (7:1).
 But by then the exiles had returned.